Kirk from Connecticut

 Achieving this goal calls for creativity at times.
 With Cindy's ability to walk ever declining, I acquired a pedicab this pass summer that enabled us to spend more times outdoors in our beautiful, pastoral town, while also providing me much needed, health maintaining, exercise.
 This also has made us the "talk of the town" and increased our social interactions, so important for quality of life and happiness.

 Most of my stress comes not from the actual caregiving of my beloved wife, but from the financial predicament caused by living on a fixed Social Security disability income in order to be a full time caregiver.
 I'm connected to Connecticut's DSS, CCCI and other agencies, but hurdles get in the way from taking full advantage of virtually every program to which I've been introduced.
-For example, Caregiver Homes has a wonderful program for reimbursing live-in primary caregivers, in order to keep patients in their homes, but as a spouse I don't qualify.
+For example, we found a wonderful program for reimbursing live-in primary caregivers, in order to keep patients in their homes, but as a spouse I don't qualify.